-13. What if someone at the school tests positive for COVID-19?
+9. What if someone at the school tests positive for COVID-19?

 Answer: In the event CGHS has a student or staff member who tested positive for COVID-19, we will immediately contact the New Haven Department of Health to initiate contact tracing.
-CGHS will rely on guidance from the DOH to determine whether cohorts should move to remote learning during the contact tracing process.

-14. Will student and staff temperature checks be done at the beginning of each school day?
+10. Will student and staff temperature checks be done at the beginning of each school day?